tsamaya/aws-lambda-opencage-geocoder/README.md

 };
 ```

-*Nb*: without a git pre-commit hook here, the prettier configuration is only useful when your texteditor or IDE is configured to use prettier (see [prettier documentation](https://prettier.io/docs/en/editors.html)).
-To configure a pre-commit hook, please referer to the same prettier documentation
+*NB*: without a git pre-commit hook here, the prettier configuration is only useful when your texteditor or IDE is configured to use prettier (see [prettier documentation](https://prettier.io/docs/en/editors.html)).
+To configure a pre-commit hook, please refer to the same documentation.

 #### deactivate hello function

-To avoid linter issues with the `hello` handler, you can delete or at least comment it out.
+To avoid linter issues with the `hello` handler, you can delete, or at least comment it out.
 Do not forget to remove or comment the function part, as well, in the `serverless.yml` file.

 #### unit tests